 The Bioethics Committee:

 - Reviews cases to make sure we are providing ethically appropriate care that is consistent with our policies and standards.

 - Works to sustain an ethical environment of care at Kaiser Permanente.

 - Educates both our patients and our health care team about the ethical aspects of medical care.

 Advance Care Planning

-- To register for a class, speak with your physician or contact Health Education at 626-851-5820.
+- To register for a class, speak with your physician or contact the Center for Healthy Living at 626-851-5820.

 We encourage you to call with your questions about health care decisions and ethics.

 Medical Bioethics Director: Deborah L. Kasman, MD, MA

 Office: 626-851-6926, Baldwin Park Medical Center Operator: 626-851-1011